SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 11. Muir Woods

-This is the perfect opportunity to have your teens unplug from their devices and enjoy some of nature's best.
+Your visit is the perfect opportunity for your teens unplug from their devices and enjoy some of nature's best.
 You'll love hiking with them among some of the oldest and tallest trees in the west, the giant Coastal Redwoods.

 >> Discover the trails of this famous park